d0midigi/MITRE-ATT-CK-TTPs-Mapping-to-Active-Directory-AD-Attacks/README.md

 * **Fileless Operation (sRDI)**: It provides an sRDI (shellcode Reflective DLL Injection) version, allowing it to be injected directly into memory via [Cobalt Strike](https://github.com/cobalt-strike), thus avoiding writing files to the disk.
 ## Usage Context
 * **Credential Theft**: Once the `lsass.dmp` file is created, it can be analyzed offline using tools like Mimikatz or [Pypykatz](https://github.com/skelsec/pypykatz) to extract plaintext passwords and hashes.
-* **Lateral Movement**: The stolen credentials enable attackers to move laterally across a network.
+* **Lateral Movement**: The stolen credentials enable individuals to move laterally across a network.
 * **Post-Exploitation**: It is used after gaining elevated privileges (`SYSTEM`) on a compromised system.
 * **Impacket (`secretsdump`)**: Impacket's `secretsdump.py` is a powerful, open-source Python script used to remotely or locally extract sensitive secrets—such as user password hashes and credentials—from Windows systems without installing an agent on the target machine.
-It is widely used by penetration testers for security auditing and by attackers for lateral movement and privilege escalation.
+It is widely used by penetration testers for security auditing and by individuals for lateral movement and privilege escalation.
 ## Core Functionalities
 * **`secretsdump`**: Performs various techniques to dump secrets, including:
 * **SAM and LSA Secrets Extraction**: It reads the Security Account Manager (SAM) and Local Security Authority (LSA) registry hives to obtain local user NTLM hashes, cleartext credentials, and cached domain credentials.